geomarker-io/appc/README.md

 (see `vignette("cv-model-performance")` for more details).
 The appc package contains functions for generating geomarker predictors and the ambient air pollution concentrations.
-Predictor geomarkers include weather and atmospheric information, traffic on primary roadways, urban imperviousness, wildfire smoke, industrial emissions, elevation, spatiotemporal indicators, and satellite-based aerosol diagnostics data.
+Predictor geomarkers include weather and atmospheric information, wildfire smoke plumes, elevation, and satellite-based aerosol diagnostics products.
 Source files included with the package train and evaluate models that can be updated with any release to use more recent AQS measurements and/or geomarker predictors.

 ## Installing